twilio/stashboard/api.markdown

 The REST API always returns a JSON object.
-A list resources is represented as a object with a "data" attribute
+A list resources is represented as a object with a "resource-name" attribute

     {
-        "data": ["List", "of", "objects"]
+        "resource-name": ["List", "of", "objects"]
     }

 No authentication is needed to access resources via GET; however, all other methods require authentication